toien/toien.github.io/about.md

 A old year programmer climbing tech montain and don't want to be out-dated.

-Also a lazy man use this blog write contents drive myself to learn and record things as memo.
+A guy uses this blog write contents drive himself to learn and record things as memo.

 Good good study, day day up.